 Alcohol consumption leads to dehydrated skin, and dehydrated skin looks older.
 Alcohol robs your body of Vitamin A which is essential for cell renewal and turnover, so your skin could take on a dull gray appearance.
 Staying hydrated will obviously have opposing effects: smoothing out wrinkles, leaving your skin looking bright, young and fresh.

 Note: Alcohol can also affect preexisting conditions like rosacea, causing it to worsen or flare up more often.
 Alcohol increases your blood flow, often causing blood vessels in your face to dilate.

-3. Women have a tendency to overdue - which results in less time for exercise, less time for healthy meal preparation, and less sleep.
+Which results in less time for exercise, less time for healthy meal preparation, and less sleep.
 I encourage you to stop shopping, and take time to rest.
 Set aside 2 hours, once a week, to read, get a pedicure or a facial.
 Re-energizing will keep your skin glowing during this frantic time of year.

-4. We skip the Skin Care Essentials - Even those who are faithful about exfoliating and applying masques, tend to skip these steps and do ONLY the essentials; cleanse and moisturize this time of year.
+Even those who are faithful about exfoliating and applying masques, tend to skip these steps and do ONLY the essentials; cleanse and moisturize this time of year.
 With all the other things we are doing to counteract our healthy, radiant skin, now is NOT the time to skip the essentials.
 Take 2-3 minutes to exfoliate, with a natural, organic treatment, and reap the benefits all season long.
 Apply a masque while your wrapping your holiday gifts!
 Multi-tasking at it's best!
 Use an extra rich night creme this time of year, and your skin will thank you, come January!